-It happened to me six years ago when I saw Uzes, France.
-It was a magical moment when I knew that spending just one day at the Saturday market wasn’t going to be enough for a lifetime.
+It happened to me ten years ago when I saw Uzes, France.
+It was a magical moment when I knew that spending just one day at the Saturday market wouldn’t be enough for a lifetime.
 I would have to return.

-Now I’m making the dream come true.
-I live in Uzes!
+Now I’m making a dream come true.
+I live in Uzès!

 The short story

 When I first saw Uzes in 2011, I dreamed and schemed about how I could return.
 When I retired from work two years later, I planned a “celebration” holiday around a stay in Uzes.
 Solo.
 I had no idea the trip would cause me to pick up and move to France.
 The original plan was for me to stay in Uzes for three weeks, spend three more weeks traveling south to Spain, then return home to Beaufort, South Carolina.

 It didn’t happen that way.
 I couldn’t get enough of France.

 I sold most of my 40-year collection of “stuff”, packed up the rest for storage, shipped off boxes to France, and in three months, I moved to Uzes to start a new life.
 Alone.

 Follow the solo adventures of the Barefoot Blogger

 The Barefoot Blogger began as a guide for women (and men!) who want to travel abroad solo.
 It follows the planning stages of the holiday trip to Uzes and includes visits to other places in the south of France.
 Reading the earlier posts will give you a lot of information and stories I hope you’ll enjoy.
 More than that, you’ll see how the “vacation” became a chance to fulfill a lifetime fantasy.
 You’ll see how and why things have changed.